Design Study for Addition

 In terms of materials, the exterior skin was specified as conventional IGU units in conventional sizes for ease of construction and for cost.
 The interior skin was a novel arrangement of PVB interlayer bonded between 2mm sheets of Corning Willow Glass.
 This allowed for a high design glazing solution with complex curvature and flexibility while also being light and cost effective.

-Client:The Museum of Jewish Heritage Completion Date:Ongoing Size:100,000 ft² (9,290 m²)
+New York, NY Client:The Museum of Jewish Heritage Completion Date:Ongoing Size:100,000 ft² (9,290 m²)